DworkinLab/episodicSequenceData/Pool-Seq_Analayis_Pipeline.md

   *-MAXINFO:40:0.5 == adaptive quality (balance b/w length and quality)*

   *-IlluminaClip == adapter removal*

-   --> Need to find the path to the adapter (trimmomatic directory has adapters) and create a variable for this (${adapter})
+        - Need to find the path to the adapter (trimmomatic directory has adapters) and create a variable for the adapter for sequences

-   --> In this case: Adapter == TruSeq3-PE.fa:2:30:10 (adapter=/usr/local/trimmomatic/adapters/TruSeq3-PE.fa:2:30:10)

 ```
 #! /bin/bash